-Today, we welcome guest writer, graphic designer and crafty part-time nomad, Skytimes, to Glow in the Woods.
+Today, we welcome guest writer, graphic designer and crafty part-time nomad, Skytimes, to Glow.
 Skytimes humbly shares her difficult story of abuse and loss for which we are so grateful.
 I have enjoyed her writing and perspective on single babylost parenting, grief, and survival.
-She blogs at Skytimes. --Angie
+She blogs at Skytimes. —Angie

 Once upon a time I was married and pregnant.
 And I have never felt so alone in my life.